Hermit888/Write2Predict/README.md

-# Write2Predict Overall
+# Overall
 A web demo for real-time handwriting recognition using Pytorch and Streamlit.
 Users can draw a digit or a letter on the canvas, then the AI model will predict the character.

 # Dataset
-The dataset used is the EMNIST Balanced dataset which contains the image samples of digitals and letters but merge some confused letters (e.g. `C` and `c`) to 47 classes.
+The dataset used is the EMNIST Balanced dataset which contains the image samples of digits and letters but merge some confused letters (e.g. `C` and `c`) to 47 classes.
 All images are in a 28x28 pixel grayscale format.

 # Train the Model